TheDBStern/Baltic_Lab_Wild/README.md

 # Baltic_Lab_Wild
-## scripts to execute the analyses for the *E. affinis* Baltic Sea selection
-## experiment and comparison with wild populations
+Scripts to execute the analyses for the *E. affinis* Baltic Sea selection experiment and comparison with wild populations

 Primary data processing scripts are in the main directory.
 Command-line options for python scripts can be found, e.g.,